dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 The easiest way:
 a) make a python3 venv and use pip from there.
 Then, move it to whatever folder you are going to work in.

-i.
-Make sure you have python3 installed, check if its already installed:
+- Make sure you have python3 installed, check if its already installed:
 ```python
 python3 --version
 ```

-ii.
-If not, run (3.x being current version - its 3.12 as of now):
+- If not, run (3.x being current version - its 3.12 as of now):
 ```python
 sudo apt-get install python3.x
 ```

-iii.
-To make a venv, run:
+- To make a venv, run:
 ```python
 python3 -m venv venv
 ```

-iv.  **For future starts**:
+- **For future starts**:
 ```
 source venv/bin/activate
 ```